rcmcooperative/Monthly-Meetups/README.md

 ## Contact

-Please email [Cass](mailto:cassandra.gouldvanpraag@rcmcooperative.com) or [Emma](mailto:emma.karoune@rcmcooperative.com) if you are interested to give a presentation or help to faciltitate.
+Please email [Cass](mailto:cassandra.gouldvanpraag@rcmcooperative.com) or [Emma](mailto:emma.karoune@rcmcooperative.com) if you are interested to give a presentation or help to facilitate.

 ## About this Repository